jeroenjanssens/tmuxr/cran-comments.md

 * Added code that checks whether 'tmux' is installed.
 If 'tmux' is not found, tests won't be run.

+* Removed "OS_type: unix" from DESCRIPTION because the package is now working on Windows (see https://ci.appveyor.com/project/jeroenjanssens/tmuxr).
+(The package is not yet working on win-builder since it employs 'which' to check whether 'tmux' is installed.)

 ## Test environments
 * Local OS X install, R 3.4.2
 * Ubuntu 14.04 (on travis-ci), R 3.4.2
+* Windows (on appveyor), R 3.4.2

 ## R CMD check results